SystemsApproach/security/firewall.rst

 chapter are capable of providing secure communication between any participants anywhere.
 This being the case, why are firewalls so common?
-One reason is that firewalls can be deployed unilaterally (by a network adminstrator, for example), using individual commercial products, while cryptography-based security requires support at both endpoints of the communication.
+One reason is that firewalls can be deployed unilaterally (by a network administrator, for example), using individual commercial products, while cryptography-based security requires support at both endpoints of the communication.
 A more fundamental reason for the dominance of firewalls is that they encapsulate security in a